Cisco-Talos/clamav-documentation/src/manual/Development/development-builds.md

 cd clamav-fork
 ```

-## Building ClamAV with CMake (v0.104 and newer)
+## Building ClamAV

-ClamAV versions 0.103+ provide CMake build tooling.
-In 0.103, this is for experimental and development purposes only.
-Autotools should be used for production builds.
-In 0.104+, CMake is the only build system.
-Autotools and Visual Studio build systems have been removed.

-To get started, first review the [official build isntructions](../Installing/Installing-from-source-Windows.md).
-Then return hrefer for some tips on building for development.
+To get started, first review the official build instructions [for Unix/Linux](../Installing/Installing-from-source-Unix.md) or [for Windows](../Installing/Installing-from-source-Windows.md).
+Then return for some tips on building for development.
 For a complete reference of ClamAV build configuration options, see [the `INSTALL.md` file located in the `clamav` repository](https://github.com/Cisco-Talos/clamav/blob/main/INSTALL.md).

-The following instructions assume you have installed CMake, Ninja, and either GCC, Clang, or Visual Studio 2015 or newer.
+The following instructions assume you have installed CMake, Ninja, and either GCC, Clang, or Visual Studio 2019 or newer.

 ### Linux/Unix